reactwithcode/reactwithcode/README.md

 # <img src="https://user-images.githubusercontent.com/42378118/110234147-e3259600-7f4e-11eb-95be-0c4047144dea.gif" width="30"> Hey there, nice to see you! :-)<br>

 ### Welcome to my page.
-I'm Hari, a Web/Mobile and Shopify Developer from 🇮🇩 SBY, IDN.
+I'm Hari, a Full-stack and Shopify Developer from 🇮🇩 SBY, IDN.

 ## 🛠️ Languages and Tools: